Email: bennett@thefordlawoffice.com

 DEFENSES

 Just because you have been charged with a crime, it doesn't mean you are guilty.
-The Ford Law Office can utilize a well planned defense strategy to protect you.
+The Ford Law Office can utilize a well-planned defense strategy to protect you.
 Here are some common defenses that have been successful in the past.

 ILLEGAL STOP, SEARCH, OR SEIZURE

-Can be a defense to charges of drug possession, DUI and other driving charges
+Commonly used for charges of drug possession, DUI and other driving charges

 If law enforcement did something that was improper during the stop, search, or seizure, then we can seek to have the evidence suppressed, because it was obtained illegally.
-If the stop, search, or seizure were improper then we can file a motion and request a hearing in front of the Judge.
-When a judge finds that law enforcement did something illegal to obtain the evidence against you, the judge can stop them from using that evidence at trial.
+If the stop, search, or seizure was improper then we can file a motion and request a hearing in front of the judge.
+When a judge finds that a law enforcement did something illegal to obtain the evidence against you, the judge can stop them from using that evidence at trial.
 If the prosecutor does not have sufficient evidence to convict without the illegally obtained evidence, then they don’t have a case against you.
 Illegally obtained evidence is sometime referred to as fruit of the poisonous tree.
 The idea is that if law enforcement can’t use the illegally obtained evidence anyways, then why bother getting it illegally.
 It’s a way of keeping everyone honest and protecting your constitutional rights.

 INSUFFICIENCY OF THE EVIDENCE